 - Caffeine

-Incorporate anti-inflammatory foods like berries, leafy greens, omega-3-rich foods (salmon, flaxseeds), and green tea.
+Incorporate calming foods like berries, leafy greens, omega-3-rich foods (salmon, flaxseeds), and green tea.

 Environmental Protection